fleboulch/job-fetcher/README.md

 ### Testing

-I'm using testing use case concept
+I'm using testing use case concept.
+Check out this [great presentation](https://optivem.com/wp-content/uploads/2022/05/Optivem-TDD-and-Clean-Architecture-Use-Case-Driven-Development.pptx.pdf) about this topic.
+I'm using approach 2 (slide 46).

 ### Development methodology

-I used real TDD to develop this project.
+I used real TDD during the development of this project.